New Caney High School: Demographics

-70.8% of students were eligible for free or reduced-price lunch.
+69.3% of students were eligible for free or reduced-price lunch.
 The school was eligible for Title I funding.

 Academics

 For each school year, the Texas Education Agency rates school performance using an A–F grading system based on statistical data.
-For 2018–2019, the school received a score of 79 out of 100, resulting in a C grade.
+For 2021-22, the school received a B rating.
 The school received a score of 68 the previous year.

+In the Class of 2021, 93.2% of students received their high school diplomas on time or earlier.
+The dropout rate for students in grades 9-12 was 1% during the 2020-2021 school year.

+The average SAT score at New Caney High School was 1045 for 2020-2021 graduates.
+The average ACT score was 16.5.

-Two middle schools (grades 6-8) feed into New Caney High School: Pine Valley Middle School and Keefer Crossing Middle School.
+Two middle schools (grades 6-8) feed into New Caney High School: Pine Valley Middle School (partially) and Keefer Crossing Middle School.